Azza132/Azza132/README.md

 # 🔗 CONNECT

-If something here resonates:
+If something here is useful:

-- ⭐ Fork it
+- ⭐ Use it
 - 🐛 Open an issue
 - 💬 Start a discussion
-- 🤝 Build something ambitious
+- 🤝 Collaborate

 ---